-Putting together a puzzle of life, if you started with a piece of an enormous drive to excellence, add a piece of self-discipline, follow it with another piece of resilience, interpose these with a part of impeccable work habits, find a piece of attention to details and intolerance of error, border them with many pieces of intelligence, and finally dress it all with an oversized pair of glasses, you would realize the final image is that of Dr. Michael DeBakey.
+Putting together a puzzle of life, if you start with a piece of an enormous drive to excellence, add a piece of self-discipline, follow it with another piece of resilience, interpose these with a part of impeccable work habits, find a piece of attention to details and intolerance of error, border them with many pieces of intelligence, and finally dress it all with an oversized pair of glasses, you would realize the final image is that of Dr. Michael DeBakey.

 How do you get to be better than the best?
-How do you be so universally good that during the Cold War the Russians invite you to supervise their top doctors operating on their leader?
+How do you be so universally good that during the Cold War the Russians invited you to supervise their top doctors operating on their leader?
 How good you have to be when the President of your country seeks your advice, despite including you on his official Enemy list?

 I’ll tell you how.